 - Automated transcription uses software to convert speech into text.

 Both methods can produce high-quality transcripts.
-However, proofreading is required as both carry the potential for errors.
-With advancements in AI automated transcription is becoming more accurate but errors do still occur, especially if the speaker is unclear, or there are multiple speakers involved and a lot of background noise.
+Careful proofreading of both transcripts is still required, however, as both the manual and automated versions may still contain errors.
+With advancements in AI automated transcription is becoming more accurate but errors do still occur.
+Factors that could increase errors could include, poor audio quality, unclear speaker, multiple speakers, or a lot of background noise.

-2) Cost: Depending on the type of transcription service you choose prices can range from a few dollars an hour to thousands of dollars per month.
-Always check the rates before any work is undertaken as sometimes they are quoted as hourly, by project, or by the minute, which can greatly affect the overall cost.
+Depending on the type of transcription service you choose prices can range from a few dollars an hour to thousands of dollars per month.
+Before you agree for any work to start make sure you understand what service you need and what rate they will charge you.
+Costs quoted can be on an hourly basis, by project basis, or by the minute.
+Each of these styles can greatly affect the overall cost.

 Transcription rates can also vary greatly depending on the following factors: